THEOplayer/samples-android-sdk/Basic-Playback/README.md

 ### Using THEOplayer distribution from public repository

-This project is already set up to use THEOplayer from jitpack.io so you need to check it out and build.
+The project is pre-configured to utilize THEOplayer from the JitPack Maven repository.
+The remaining steps involve cloning the repository and initiating the build process.

 Below is a short explanation about how to include THEOplayer in the project.
 For the more comprehensive explanation please refer to [THEOplayer documentation].

 To use THEOplayer from jitpack.io, you need to include it in the build.gradle file on the project level:

-    allprojects {
+    dependencyResolutionManagement {
         repositories {
             ...
             maven { url 'https://jitpack.io' }